03 May #7: Sports Drinks & Dental Health

-Many people believe that sports drinks are relatively healthy.
+Many people believe that sports drinks are relatively healthy, dentists on the other hand disagree!
 They are full of electrolytes and quench the thirst that occurs when you have been exercising.
 They taste yum and aren’t fizzy so you can drink them quickly.

 When you are exercising your mouth can become quite dry.
 This is often due to dehydration and the excessive breathing that occurs when doing high intensity exercise.
 The reduction in saliva protecting the teeth mixed with the acid wash from the sports drink make it a terrible environment for the survival of your dental enamel!
 If you sip your sports drink through an entire game of football you are exposing your teeth to the harmful effects of acid for nearly two straight hours!!